CareF/Show-Texdoc/readme.md

 Any distribution that supported These two commands should be supported by this package.

+## Version
+- v1.0.0: The first realse that realize basic function of showing docs.

+- v1.0.1: Bug fix.
+Creat path for cache file when loading the package.

 ## Usage
 Press `Ctrl+Shift+P` to call the panel, input `show texdoc` and choose from the 4 items.